sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 ### Create data resource for triggering process
-Next thing to do is to create a data resource that connects to the SAP Build Process Automation APIs.
+Now that we defined the API for triggering the process, we need a data resource so we can call the API from SAP Build Apps.

-1. Open your SAP Build Apps app from the SAP Build lobby.
+1. Open your SAP Build Apps project from the SAP Build lobby.

 2. Open the **Data** tab.